Shinyhunter2109/Discord-Moveset-Bot/README.md

 - From here you can use the Bot and you are free to add some cool features to it !

+## Python Version Notes

+- Latest Version 3.10.0 is not supported bc it breaks the whole Bot caused by not supported Modules !

 ## Status Bar for this Project: